First U.S. Baby Born After Successful Uterus Transplant

 All the participants in the Baylor program have absolute uterine infertility (AUI).
-It’s a condition which may affect 50,000 women in the United States.
+It’s a condition that may affect 50,000 women in the United States.
 The uteruses of AUI women are either nonfunctioning or they were born without one.
 The ages of the uterus recipients in the program must be between 20 and 35, while the ages of the donor participants range from 30 to 60.

-The first successful birth from a transplanted uterus took place in Sweden in 2014, in a program which has since produced seven other successful births.
+The first successful birth from a transplanted uterus took place in Sweden in 2014, in a program that has since produced seven other successful births.
 Dr. Liza Johannesson, a leading researcher in the Swedish team, moved to Dallas to join the Baylor program in time for its first successful pregnancy.
 “It was a very exciting birth,” said Dr. Johannesson.
 “I’ve seen so many births and delivered so many babies, but this was a very special one.”

 The Baylor program has transplanted eight uteruses

 The trial is scheduled to include two more.
 One of the transplant patients is currently pregnant, and two others are trying to conceive.
-The other four transplants unfortunately failed, requiring removal of the organs.
+The other four transplants, unfortunately, failed, requiring removal of the organs.